Artist: Workshop of Robert Campin (Netherlandish, ca. 1375–1444 Tournai)

-One of the most celebrated early Netherlandish paintings—particularly for its detailed observation, rich imagery, and superb condition—this triptych belongs to a group of paintings associated with the Tournai workshop of Robert Campin (about 1375–1444), who is sometimes referred to as the Master of Flémalle.
-Documents indicate that he hired at least two assistants, the young Rogier van der Weyden (about 1400–1464) and Jacques Daret (about 1404–1468).
+One of the most celebrated early Netherlandish paintings—particularly for its detailed observation, rich imagery, and superb condition—this triptych belongs to a group of paintings associated with the Tournai workshop of Robert Campin (ca. 1375–1444), sometimes called the Master of Flémalle.
+Documents indicate that he hired at least two assistants, the young Rogier van der Weyden (ca. 1400–1464) and Jacques Daret (ca. 1404–1468).
 Stylistic and technical evidence suggests that the altarpiece was executed in phases.
-Following a slightly earlier composition of the workshop, the Annunciation was probably painted without a commission.
-Shortly thereafter, the male donor ordered the wings to be added.
-These appear to have been painted by two different artists.
-At a later point, in the 1430s, presumably following his marriage, the portrait of the donor's wife and the messenger were added.
-The windows of the central panel, originally covered with gold leaf, were painted with a blue sky and the armorial shields were added.
+The Annunciation, which follows a slightly earlier workshop composition, probably was not commissioned.
+Shortly thereafter, the male donor ordered the wings, which appear to have been painted by two artists.
+At a later point, in the 1430s, presumably following the donor’s marriage, the portraits of his wife and of the messenger were added.
+The windows of the central panel, originally covered with gold leaf, were painted with a blue sky, and the armorial shields were added afterward.